Florida Gov. Ron DeSantis signs law squashing squatters' rights

-Gov. Ron DeSantis signed HB 621 into law Wednesday, eliminating squatters' rights in the state.
+Gov. Ron DeSantis signed House Bill 621 into law Wednesday, eliminating squatters' rights in the state.

 "We are putting an end to the squatters scam in Florida," DeSantis said.
 "While other states are siding with the squatters, we are protecting property owners and punishing criminals looking to game the system."